 Let's imagine that we have an app/Models directory to demonstrate how we might use the 'ignoring' modifier.
 Within this directory, we have a Traits directory (using the App\Models\Traits namespace).
 Imagine that this directory contains traits used by our models and nowhere else in the codebase.

-We may want to write three tests that look like this:
+We may want to write two tests that look like this:

 test('models')